homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 So they bought two stacks of five-dollar checks and she was going to play ten dollars on the red, but they stopped her.

-“Play numbers,” they told her. ‘“That’s the only way to get action.”
+“Play numbers,” they told her.
+“That’s the only way to get action.”

 “But I don’t know what numbers to play,” she said.